GHG Emissions and Energy-related Targets

 - Calculated based on “Guidelines for Accounting of Greenhouse Gas Emissions of Organizations through the Supply Chain” by the Ministry of the Environment.
 Categories not listed above have no emission sources or are included in Scope 1 and Scope 2.

-- GHG emissions from tenants’ energy use and waste disposal are calculated.
+- Category 13 covers GHG emissions from tenant energy use and waste disposal.

 -